-The Ontario government has supported a variety of youth employment and summer job programs for many decades.
-In 2013, the Ontario government announced the 2-year Youth Jobs Strategy.
-As the main part of the strategy, the Youth Employment Fund (YEF) created employment opportunities for over 25,000 youth in Ontario.
-A key focus of the YEF was to provide employment opportunities for populations with high youth unemployment, through financial support for training and employer incentives for job placements.
+In 2013, the Ontario government announced the two-year Youth Jobs Strategy.
+The Youth Employment Fund (YEF) is a key part of the strategy that has created employment opportunities for over 25,000 youth.
+The YEF created employment opportunities for populations with high youth unemployment, by providing financial support for training and employer incentives for job placements.